ibexa/documentation-user/docs/product_catalog/create_edit_product.md

 If you're editing an existing one, click the **Update** button.

 After you create a product, you can [add image assets to a product](work_with_product_assets.md), [create variants to the main product](work_with_product_variants.md), [define product prices](manage_prices.md), [set the available quantity](manage_availability_and_stock.md) and [classify products into different categories](work_with_product_categories.md).

-!!! note

-    Feature availability may differ depending on the specifics of your installation.

 For in-depth information, see [Products]([[= developer_doc =]]/product_catalog/products/) in Developer Documentation.